Context Engineering

 Design theory for prompts, memory, and context lifecycle — treat the attention budget as a finite resource.

-The shift from prompt engineering to context engineering — why an agent's attention budget is a finite resource and how the three pillars (prompt, memory, context lifecycle) compose
+All readers — the shift from prompt engineering to context engineering — why an agent's attention budget is a finite resource and how the three pillars (prompt, memory, context lifecycle) compose

 Prompt Design